Chemical bonding theories as guides for self-interaction corrected solutions: multiple local minima and symmetry breaking: Introduction

-In the Fermi--Löwdin orbital\cite{Luken1982_265} (FLO) formulation of SIC,\cite{Pederson2014_121103, Pederson2015_064112, Pederson2015_153, Yang2017_052505} the need for orbital rotations is avoided by the use of Fermi orbitals,\cite{Luken1982_265} which are symmetrically orthogonalized\cite{Lowdin1950_365} to yield the so-called Fermi--L{\"o}wdin orbitals (FLOs) that are used to evaluate the PZ functional, \eqref{pz}.
-In the spin-restricted formalism, the Fermi orbitals are parametrized by a set of $3N_\text{occ}$ Fermi orbital descriptors (FODs), which correspond to semiclassical cartesian coordinates of the $N_\text{occ}$ electrons of each spin that need to be optimized instead of the $\mathcal{O}(N_\text{occ}^2)$ rotation angles of the traditional formalism.\cite{Pederson1984_1972} Analytical energy gradients for the FODs have been derived in \citeref{Pederson2015_064112}, and they are employed in various implementations of the FLO-SIC method.
+where $\boldsymbol{T}^{\sigma}$ and $\boldsymbol{Q}^\sigma$ contain the eigenvectors and eigenvalues of the FO overlap matrix, respectively.
+These FLOs are then used to evaluate the PZ functional, \eqref{pz}.
+In the spin-restricted formalism, the Fermi orbitals are parametrized by a set of $3N_\text{occ}$ Fermi orbital descriptors (FODs), which correspond to semiclassical cartesian coordinates of the $N_\text{occ}$ electrons of each spin that need to be optimized instead of the $\mathcal{O}(N_\text{occ}^2)$ rotation angles of the traditional formalism.\cite{Pederson1984_1972} Analytical energy gradients for the FODs have been derived in \citeref{Pederson2015_064112}, and they are employed in various implementations of the FLO-SIC method; please refer to \citet{Schwalbe2020_084104} for a thorough overview on the presently used, openly available implementation of FLO-SIC.

 \citet{Schwalbe2019_2843} showed that the FODs and the corresponding FLOs have a clear relation to chemical bonding theories.
 The most common bond patterns in LT are single, double, and triple bonds, and any of these bonds can be represented in terms of FOD arrangements.
 For instance, single bonds are described by one $\alpha$ and one $\beta$ FOD in-between the atoms, double bonds are characterized by two $\alpha$ and two $\beta$ FODs above and below the bond center, and triple bonds are built up by three $\alpha$ and three $\beta$ FODs placed in triangles around the bond center for each spin.
 Analogous FOD motifs have also been found for FODs corresponding to core and lone pair orbitals:\cite{Schwalbe2019_2843} for example, FODs corresponding to 1s orbitals are typically placed at the nuclear sites, while the FODs for fully occupied 2s and 2p orbitals usually form a tetrahedron.